kubernetes-sigs/kubespray/docs/vars.md

   from the kube-apiserver when the certificate expiration approaches.
 * *node_labels* - Labels applied to nodes via kubelet --node-labels parameter.
   For example, labels can be set in the inventory as variables or more widely in group_vars.
-  *node_labels* can be defined either as a dict or a comma-separaded labels string:
+  *node_labels* can be defined either as a dict or a comma-separated labels string:
 ```
 node_labels:
   label1_name: label1_value